-The school has an ICT suite along with a bank of 35 chrome books which mean that computing skills are taught both discretely and also in a cross curricular way as appropriate for the age of the children.
+The school has a a bank of 35 chrome books, as well as 20 iPads, which mean that computing skills are taught both discretely and also in a cross curricular way as appropriate for the age of the children.
 Children are encouraged to use the internet as a research tool but are also made aware of the need for safety while online.

 All classes have two lessons of PE a week and also benefit from outside coaches coming into school both in lesson time and as part of our extra curricular provision.